Jessie Craigen: As a suffragist

-By 1879 she was appearing on platforms with the principal figures of the suffrage movement and at Manchester, in October of that year, Helen Blackburn said that she 'held the meeting enchained by her grand voice and her strong and witty words, delivered with practised power'.
-On 3 February 1880 she spoke at the ‘Great Demonstration of Women’ in the Free Trade Hall, alongside such notables as Mrs McClaren, Lydia Becker and Josephine Butler.
+By 1879 she was appearing on platforms with the principal figures of the suffrage movement and at Manchester, in October of that year, Helen Blackburn said that she "held the meeting enchained by her grand voice and her strong and witty words, delivered with practised power."
+On 3 February 1880 she spoke at the "Great Demonstration of Women" in Manchester's Free Trade Hall, alongside such notables as Mrs McClaren, Lydia Becker and Josephine Butler.

 In 1881-2 she may have formed a romantic friendship with the feminist and suffragist Helen Taylor, a woman from a very different social background.
 This relationship faced challenges, since class differences in late-Victorian England meant that women like Craigen, who took payment for their suffrage work, were likely to be regarded on the same terms as personal servants by the middle-class leadership of the movement.
 However, this friendship actually faded, to Craigen's great regret, over differences of opinion concerning Ireland and Charles Stewart Parnell, who was often a houseguest of Miss Taylor.

-As the suffrage movement split, after its failure to win any measure for women's right to vote under the Third Reform Act of December 1884, Jesse Craigen's position, as a paid agent speaker, became more difficult and she gradually faded from the women's rights scene.
-(Interestingly, Leah Leneman suggests that 'she had no payment in the movement but collected minimum expenses to keep her going') She continued to protest on behalf of other causes however, contributing an article to the Nineteenth Century Review against proposals to build a Channel Tunnel, and when speaking at an anti-vivisection, anti-vaccination demonstration in Chelsea, in April 1894, she was described as ‘a stout, elderly lady of dark complexion, with a stubby beard and a strong moustache…’
+As the suffrage movement split, after its failure to win any measure for women's right to vote under the Third Reform Act of December 1884, Craigen's position, as a paid agent speaker, became more difficult and she gradually faded from the women's rights scene.
+(Interestingly, Leah Leneman suggests that 'she had no payment in the movement but collected minimum expenses to keep her going') She continued to protest on behalf of other causes however, contributing an article to the Nineteenth Century Review against proposals to build a Channel Tunnel, and when speaking at an anti-vivisection, anti-vaccination demonstration in Chelsea, in April 1894, she was described as "a stout, elderly lady of dark complexion, with a stubby beard and a strong moustache…"